AlyPavitt/RL_IntTradeThreat/README.md

-# Determining the likelihood of a species being threatened by international trade based on IUCN Red List assessments
+# Likelihood of species threat from international trade
 Categorises species as either ‘likely’ (L) or ‘unlikely’ (U) to be threatened by international trade, or as having insufficient information to determine the likelihood of this threat (I) based on the species’ global IUCN Red List assessment.

 # Methods